Charlie Ventura

 Charlie Ventura (born Charles Venturo; December 2, 1916 – January 17, 1992) was an American tenor saxophonist and bandleader from Philadelphia, Pennsylvania, United States.

 Career

 During the 1940s, Ventura played saxophone for the bands of Gene Krupa and Teddy Powell.
 In 1945 he was named best tenor saxophonist by DownBeat magazine.
 He led a band which included Conte Candoli, Bennie Green, Boots Mussulli, Ed Shaughnessy, Jackie Cain, and Roy Kral.
 He led big bands in the 1940s and 1950s and formed the Big Four with Buddy Rich, Marty Napoleon, and Chubby Jackson.
 He was a sideman with Krupa through the 1960s, then worked in Las Vegas with comedian Jackie Gleason.

-In 1992 he died of lung cancer.
+He died of lung cancer in 1992.
+His great-grandson is the musician MJ Lenderman.